Contact Us | Search

 Project Overview

-This project is aimed at understanding coral reef resilience capacity in comparative areas in southern Vietnam under changing stresses (increased temperature and human activities) and developing guidelines for biodiversity conservation and resources management.
-To achieve these goals, the researchers will assess coral bleaching in 2016 in three representative reef areas (Nha Trang Ninh Thuan coastal waters as an example of an upwelling area, Con Dao islands in the western South China Sea, and Phu Quoc islands in the coastal Gulf of Thailand).
-They will also conduct studies on biological and physical features associated with coral reef resilience at the site level of each area in order to develop recommendations on possible changes in zoning and adaptive management of marine protected areas (MPAs).
-Studies will also be carried out on settlement and recruitment of corals and inter-population connectivity of target reef organisms among the three areas.
-Near the end of the project, the team will develop guidelines for the conservation of marine biodiversity in southern Vietnam to promote resilience to sea temperature changes and human activities.
+This project was aimed at understanding coral reef resilience capacity in comparative areas in southern Vietnam under changing stresses (increased temperature and human activities) and developing guidelines for biodiversity conservation and resources management.
+To achieve these goals, the researchers assessed coral bleaching in 2016 in three representative reef areas (Nha Trang Ninh Thuan coastal waters as an example of an upwelling area, Con Dao islands in the western South China Sea, and Phu Quoc islands in the coastal Gulf of Thailand).
+They also conducted studies on biological and physical features associated with coral reef resilience at the site level of each area in order to develop recommendations on possible changes in zoning and adaptive management of marine protected areas (MPAs).
+Studies were also carried out on settlement and recruitment of corals and inter-population connectivity of target reef organisms among the three areas.
+Near the end of the project, the team developed guidelines for the conservation of marine biodiversity in southern Vietnam to promote resilience to sea temperature changes and human activities.
 The U.S. partner and his colleagues will provide their experience and data, especially in nowcasting and forecasting of sea temperatures in relation to coral bleaching and other phenomena.
-NOAA methodology on coral reef resilience will be critical in order to ensure that data on the project are aligned with international standards.
+NOAA methodology on coral reef resilience was critical in order to ensure that data on the project are aligned with international standards.

-The project will facilitate improvement of zoning and adaptive management of several protected areas, including Nha Trang Bay MPA, Nui Chua and Con Dao National Parks, and Phu Quoc MPA.
-The approach to be taken will involve MPA managers and local communities in implementing the project, thus helping to disseminate scientific knowledge to local officials and practitioners.
-The project will also contribute to the existing efforts of the Nha Trang Bay and Phu Quoc MPAs in involving the tourism sector in managing and rehabilitating corals reefs for ecotourism purposes.
-At the large scale, the comparative studies to be carried out on this project will also provide data on resilience among various types of reef areas, considering the connectivity of reef communities among upwelling waters and other factors.
+The project facilitated improvement of zoning and adaptive management of several protected areas, including Nha Trang Bay MPA, Nui Chua and Con Dao National Parks, and Phu Quoc MPA.
+The approach taken involved MPA managers and local communities in implementing the project, thus helping to disseminate scientific knowledge to local officials and practitioners.
+The project also contributed to the existing efforts of the Nha Trang Bay and Phu Quoc MPAs in involving the tourism sector in managing and rehabilitating corals reefs for ecotourism purposes.
+At the large scale, the comparative studies to be carried out on this project also provided data on resilience among various types of reef areas, considering the connectivity of reef communities among upwelling waters and other factors.

 5-618 Coral Storm Damage 5-618 Nui Chua National Park